Return to main GRADUATE page.

 - The Director asks an anonymous reader to report on the work in question and recommend a mark.

 - The report of the reader shall be given to the Appeals Committee (GDAAC), which then recommends appropriate action.

 - The student should consult with the Director, who will attempt to resolve the problem.

-- If no satisfactory resolution is found, the student should make a formal, written appeal addressed to the Director, who may then give it to the Appeals Committee.
+- If no satisfactory resolution is found, the student should make a formal, written appeal addressed to the Director (email@example.com), who may then give it to the Graduate Department Academic Appeals Committee (GDAAC).

 N.B.
-A student has the right to appeal any departmental decision to the School of Graduate Studies and, if the problem is still not solved, to appeal further to the SGS Graduate Academic Appeals Board (GAAB).
+A student has the right to appeal any departmental decision to the School of Graduate Studies and, if the problem is still not solved, to appeal further please go to SGS for more information.